kanakmi/Detective-Discord/README.md

 ![image](https://user-images.githubusercontent.com/54859521/194545318-c766d6b7-e87b-4f0c-84b0-71ed19e105f4.png)

-This way, it alerts the members of the server and keeps them safe, untill the Moderators eventually delete the message.
+This way, it alerts the members of the server and keeps them safe, until the Moderators eventually delete the message.

 </br>

-### BOT ACTIONS:
+### 🤖 BOT ACTIONS :

 - **`/weather`** - Returns the weather of a city